mxsgrs/WebApiStarterPack/ReadMe.md

 possible to attribute **a different value** to a variable for each environment.
 Then it is easy to **switch** between environment with the same request, making the workflow even **faster**.

-Note that everytime this file is modified, **closing and reopening** Visual Studio is needed so changes are **taken into account**.
-I hope Microsoft will fix this in the future.

 ```json
 {
   "dev": {